mukhamadazistholib/marinegeo.github.io/_project-modules/seagrass.md

 ---
 ## Purpose

 Seagrasses provide critical habitat and a range of ecosystem services in coastal regions around the world.
-This protocol describes measurements to document the health of plant and animal components of seagrass ecosystems.
-MarineGEO sites complete the protocol at least annually during the peak season of biological activity, and preferably seasonally, to monitor seagrass community health and changes over time.
+For this reason seagrass extent and composition are considered Essential Ocean Variables.
+This protocol provides a standardized set of measurements for characterizing the changing structure and health of seagrass communities, including the cover and physical structure of seagrass canopy, fouling load, and community structure of the epifaunal communities that use seagrasses as habitat and are important conduits of productivity to fishes.

 ## Measured Parameters:
  - Areal cover: Seagrasses, macroalgae, sessile macroinvertebrates